 Financial assets

-The Company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.
+The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.

-If the Company enters into transactions whereby it transfers assets recognised on its balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.
+If the Company enters into transactions whereby it transfers assets recognized on its balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognized.

 Financial liabilities

-The Company derecognises a financial liability when its contractual obligations are discharged or cancelled, or expire.
+The Company derecognizes a financial liability when its contractual obligations are discharged or cancelled, or expire.

 v.
 Impairment of financial instruments:

-The Company recognises loss allowances for expected credit losses on:¬ - Financial assets measured at amortised cost; and - Financial assets measured at FVOCI- debt investments
+The Company recognises loss allowances for expected credit losses on:- Financial assets measured at amortised cost; and - Financial assets measured at FVOCI- debt investments

-At each reporting date, the Company assesses whether financial assets carried at amortised cost and debt securities at FVOCI are credit impaired.
+At each reporting date, the Company assesses whether financial assets carried at amortized cost and debt securities at FVOCI are credit impaired.
 A financial asset is ‘credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
 Evidence that a financial asset is credit- impaired includes the following observable data:

 • significant financial difficulty of the borrower or issuer;